faizyy01/Invitarr/README.md

 # Invitarr
-Discord Bot to auto invite a user to a plex server once given one or more roles.
-I'm using this along with http://upgrade.chat/ ,to add a user to plex upon the purchase of a role.
+Discord Bot to invite a user to a plex server once given one or more roles.

+Once a role is given to the discord user, they get a direct message asking for their email and their email gets added to plex.